svipas/vscode-control-snippets/README.md

 ## Installation

-Install through VS Code extensions, search for `Control Snippets` by `Benas Svipas`.
+Install through VS Code extensions, search for `Control Snippets` by `Benas Svipas`. _If you can't find extension by name try to search by publisher name._

 ## Usage